 Not too long ago, someone said to me, “You’ve changed.”

-Of course, the manner in which was not positive.
+Of course, the manner in which it was stated was not positive.
 They meant it as if I had changed in a bad way.
 However, the changes that we were essentially talking about were ones that meant I had grown tremendously as human being.

 Initially I was upset.
 It wasn’t so much that I was upset about the fact I had change.
 But, rather, the fact this person as unhappy with the progress I had made in life.